hwh008/hwh008.github.io/_posts/tech/2025-08-30-ddd-code-structure.md

 ### 1. model

-I create a sub - directory named “model” to hold the model classes (like POJO in Java) and related model - utility classes, e.g., User.class and UserUtil.class.
+I create a sub-directory named “model” to hold the model classes (like POJO in Java) and related model - utility classes, e.g., User.class and UserUtil.class.
 Utility classes are merely for Java and they introduce business and database operation functions.

 ### 2. util

-An “util” sub - directory contains utility classes and primitive classes.
+An “util” sub-directory contains utility classes and primitive classes.
 Primitive classes are immutable.
 E.g., StrUtil.class and Address.class.

 ### 3. gateway

-The “gateway” sub - directory houses anti-corruption interfaces and their implementation classes, and also has API client classes that have a one - to - one correspondence with API functions.
+The “gateway” sub-directory houses anti-corruption interfaces and their implementation classes, and also has API client classes that have a one - to - one correspondence with API functions.
 E.g., PaymentService.class and SomeVendorPaymentClient.class.

 ### 4. dto

-All DTO classes are loaded in a “dto” sub - directory.
+All DTO classes are loaded in a “dto” sub-directory.

 ### 5. app-service